Davidohis/node_passport/README.md

 ## Installation
 - clone repo
 - npm install
-- npm run build
+- npm run dev or
-- run npm run start then navigate to localhost:3000 on browser
+- npm run start then navigate to localhost:3000 on browser

 # Screenshots